uw-madison-chem-shops/wisconsin-photoreactor/lightsource-leds/README.md

 # Lightsource LEDS

-The WPR lightsource is built around 3 high-power, monochromatic LEDs mounted onto an industry-standard 20 mm LED star.
+The WPR light source is built around 3 high-power, monochromatic LEDs mounted onto an industry-standard 20 mm LED star package.

-Compatible LED stars are commercially availible in discrete wavelength ranges across the UV-Visible spectrum.
+WPR-comptabile LED stars emitting narrow wavelength ranges across the UV-Visible spectrum are  available from multiple vendors.
+A few are detailed below.

-Custom LED stars mounted with 3.5 mm surface mount LEDs of any wavelength can be fabricated using a reflow oven.
+CPR-comptabible custom LED stars mounted with 3.5 mm surface mount LEDs of any wavelength can be fabricated using a reflow oven.

 ## List of compatible commerical LED stars